Azure/azure-search-vector-samples/demo-javascript/readme.md

-# Readme: Generate embeddings using OpenAI with Node.js
+# Readme: Vector search demos using Node.js and Azure Cognitive Search

-The JavaScript demo in this repository is used to create vectorized data that can be indexed in a search index.
+The JavaScript demo in this repository is used to create vectorized data that can be indexed in a search index on Azure Cognitive Search.

 | Samples | Description |
 |---------|-------------|